 Add all ingredients into a rice cooker and press start.
 If you are using a pot, bring all ingredients to a boil and turn to very low for 15 minutes.
 Allow the rice to rest for five minutes before serving.
 You can remove the pods, or chew the seeds inside for a lovely cooling experience.

 Warm the ghee in a sauce pan.
 Add the spices and cook until the aroma comes up.
-Add salt and carrots and stir to coat well.
-Add water to ¼ of the height of the carrots.
+Next add salt and carrots and stir to coat well.
+Then add water to ¼ of the height of the carrots.
 Cover and cook until a knife pierces them easily (about 5 to 7 minutes, depending on your cook-top and pan).

 2 tablespoons ghee